jonathanstowe/FastCGI-NativeCall-Async/README.md

 ## Installation

+You will need a working HTTP server that can handle FastCGI to be able to use this properly.

 Assuming you have a working Rakudo Perl installation you should be able to install this with *zef* :